CMeeg/nextjs-aca/README.md

 >
 > `npm` is used as it is the "safest" default.
 You should be able to switch out for the package manager of your choice, but only `npm` has been tested.

-✔️ Once you have everything installed you can clone this repo and then follow the same steps as in the [Quickstart](#quickstart) to get started.
+✔️ Once you have everything installed you can clone this repo and [start developing](#developing-your-app-with-this-template) or [deploy to Azure with the `azd` CLI](#deploying-to-azure-with-the-azd-cli).

 ## Developing your app with this template